NyagaNjiiru/NyagaNjiiru/README.md

 ### Hello there :)
-- I'm currently working on a CRM, an E-Commerce Web App, a booking management web app, and portfolio projects.
+- I'm currently working on a CRM, an E-Commerce web app, a booking management web app, and portfolio projects.
 - I'm currently learning UI/UX design (Figma, Illustrator), Unity, Blender, and scripting with C# for game development.
 - I'm looking forward to developing a 2D pixel RPG as my first game.